Kaki-In/Kaki-In/README.md

 - 👋 Hi, I’m @Kaki-In, 18 years old
 - 👀 I’m interested in programming sites, apps and python servers or other programs (GUI also)
-- 🌱 I’m currently learning at school, on last French year
+- 🌱 I’m currently in my 2nd engineer scool preparating class
 - 💞️ I’m looking to collaborate on my two feet to run everywhere except on walls
 - 📫 How to reach me : find and call my number, you've three days